tomquisel/tomquisel.github.io/_posts/2017-08-01-anti-aging-research-overview.md

 layout: post
 title: "Anti-Aging Research"
 img: aging-image1.png
-excerpt: A review of the latest anti-aging research and treatments.
+excerpt: A review of recent anti-aging research and treatments
 ---
-These are notes from a recent presentation.
-They serve as a very terse review of anti-aging research as it stands today.
+These are notes from a recent presentation I gave on the state of anti-aging research and potential interventions.

 ### Context